 How to Choose a High-Quality Plant-Based Protein Powder

-When shopping for the best protein powder for you, there are some important things to take into consideration.
+When shopping for the best plant protein powder, there are some important things to take into consideration.

 Start with your diet and taste preferences.
 There are plenty of vegan, gluten-free and soy-free protein products out there.
-So if you have allergies, food sensitivities or a strong preference, start by narrowing your search there.
+If you have allergies, food sensitivities or a strong preference, start by narrowing your search there.